 With the Zoom for GSuite add-on, you can use Zoom to easily schedule, join, manage, and customize meetings from Google Mail and Google Calendar.
-For more information on how to install and use it, visit the U-M documentation page.
+For more information on how to install and use it, see Getting Started with the Zoom for GSuite Add-on.

 Add-ons vs. Extensions

 An extension is something that you add to your web browser to customize your experience while browsing the web (e.g., Google Chrome).
 An add-on is something that you add directly to a product like Google Docs, Forms, Mail, etc. to extend the capabilities and functionality of these products.
 Extensions do not need to be approved for use in U-M Google, whereas add-ons do.
 However, the same third-party warnings apply to extensions as they do add-ons, and caution should be used when installing these within your browser.